BrodyDoesArt/discord-bot/cogs/README.md

 !skip → skips the video<br>
 !remove [video] → removes the video from the queue<br>

-- Log system:
+- Log system:<br>
-Will send which user has sent which command in a channel nammed "logs" Will also send an error message when a command fails
+Will send which user has sent which command in a channel nammed "logs"<br>
+Will also send an error message when a command fails<br>